What Do You Need To Know About ETC

 Q : What is ETC?

 A : ETC, School of Musical Arts is a non-profit organization providing musical instruction in ensemble singing and dancing, as well as private and small group lessons.
-We have three performing ensembles, The All Americans (grades 9-12), The Main Street Singers (grades 6-8), and The New Generation (grades 3 -5).
+We have four performing ensembles, The All Americans (grades 9-12, mixed), Rouge (grades 9-12, all female), The Main Street Singers (grades 6-8), and The New Generation (grades 3 -5).

 Q : What do these groups do?